Zenika/zenika-career-paths-framework/paths/business.md

 # Business path

-The business path focus on our ability to satisfy our interlocutor needs.
-The objective is not to sell all the shop to someone.
-The objective is to be a good 'personnal advisor', in order to go beyond the _demand_, to be able to understand the real _need_, or even to anticipate the _future needs_ based on our experiences, or regarding our market knowledge.
+The business path focuses on our ability to satisfy our interlocutor needs.

+The objective is not to sell all the items in the shop to someone.
+It is rather to be a good "personnal advisor", in order to go beyond the _demand_, to be able to understand the real _need_, or even to anticipate the _future needs_ based on our experiences or our market knowledge.

 ## Path breakdown

-But all these types of architects share the same fundamental abilities:
+All types of businesspersons share common fundamental abilities:
-- Ability to listen the needs
+- Ability to listen to needs
-- Ability to extract the needs from the demand.
+- Ability to extract actual needs from demands
-- Ability to anticipage the needs regarding a situation
+- Ability to anticipate needs within a situation
-- Ability to transpose a knowledge from another domain, to our iterlocutor context.
+- Ability to transpose knowledge from another domain to our iterlocutors' contexts

-In order to grow in that path, we designed 3 different scales we thought relevant for any type of Busines:
+In order to grow in that path, we designed 3 different levels we thought relevant for any type of Business person:
-- __Opportunity seeker__: is able to listen the demand, and to satisfy it
+- __Opportunity seeker__: is able to listen to the demand and satisfy it
-- __Business Creator__: is able to go over the demand, to satisfy the need
+- __Business Creator__: is able to analyze the demand and satisfy the underlying need
-- __New Market Explorer__: is able to anticipate over the demand, and to create a new need to the interlocutor
+- __New Market Explorer__: is able to anticipate the demand and create a new need

 ## Overview